-Credit risk is the risk associated with a loss arising from counterparties (including exposure to intra-group entities) failing to fulfil their financial obligations or where there is an increased likelihood that they will fail to do so in the future.
-ZLAP's exposure to credit risk is derived from assets such as bonds, bank holdings and derivatives, as well as with respect to reinsurance counterparties.
+Credit risk is the risk of loss arising from financial instruments as a result of the counterparty failing to fulfil their financial obligations or where there is an increased likelihood that they will fail to do so in the future.
+ZLAP's exposure to credit risk is derived from assets such as bonds, bank holdings and derivatives, as well as with respect to reinsurance and hedging counterparties.
 ZLAP has limited credit exposure with respect to operational payments due, such as those from policyholders, intermediaries and other insurance companies.

 ZLAP does not seek credit risk exposure in the same way as it seeks underwriting and market risk exposure.
-Credit risk arises out of operational necessity, such as the exposure to banks that hold cash on the Company's behalf, or as a result of risk transfer or reduction, such as exposure to reinsurance counterparties following the transfer of underwriting risk.
+Credit risk arises out of operational necessity, such as the exposure to banks that hold cash on the Company's behalf, or as a result of risk transfer or reduction, such as exposure to reinsurance counterparties following the transfer of underwriting risk